0x80085/konbinikart/README.md

 ## Key Features

-### 1. Smart Grocery Lists
-Effortlessly manage your shopping with our digital cart feature.
-KonbiniKart makes creating and organizing your grocery lists a seamless and enjoyable experience, ensuring you never miss an essential item.

-### 2. Japanese Translation Teaching
+### 1. Japanese Translation Teaching
 Immerse yourself in the Japanese language as you shop.
-KonbiniKart offers on-the-fly translations for common grocery items, providing an interactive learning experience while you navigate through the aisles.
+Providing an interactive learning experience while you navigate through the aisles.

-### 3. Flashcards for Language Reinforcement
+### 2. Flashcards for Language Reinforcement
 Solidify your Japanese vocabulary with custom flashcards tied to your grocery items.
-These flashcards are designed to enhance retention, allowing you to reinforce your language skills with each shopping trip.
+These flashcards are designed to enhance retention, allowing you to reinforce your language skills while preparing for your next shopping trip.

 ## Getting Started